 Italian Muffuletta Sandwich

-Italian Muffuletta Sandwich is a Sicilian sandwich loaded with a mixture of Italian meats and cheeses, roasted red peppers, arugula and a juicy olive salad.
-It’s amazingly delicious in every bite, this sandwich makes the perfect lunch to feed a hungry family.
-An ideal sandwich to serve on game nights too.
+The Italian Muffuletta Sandwich is a Sicilian sandwich loaded with a mixture of Italian meats and cheeses, roasted red peppers, arugula, and a juicy olive salad.
+It’s amazingly delicious in every bite.
+This sandwich makes the perfect lunch to feed a hungry family.
+An ideal sandwich to serve on game nights, too.

 What is an Italian Muffuletta Sandwich?